lamberta/devkit-doc/native/android-setup.md

 3. Select USB Connection.
 4. Select "Charge Only" and tap OK.

-## Setting Up the Android Development Bridge (ADB)

-List the connected devices in the form: 'serialnumber device':
+### Troubleshooting

+The Android Debug Bridge (ADB) may be used to help debug problems with the Android USB connection.
+First off, use ADB to list the connected devices at a terminal window:

 `$ adb devices`

-Issue commands to a specific emulator/device:

-`$ adb -s <serialnumber> <command>`

-Install an application to a device:

-`$ adb install -r <path-to-apk>`

-The -r flag means to attempt a reinstall.
-Note that this will fail if the APK is signed differently (mixing debug and release versions) so you may need to uninstall your game from the phone to reinstall.

-Print logging information to the console:

-`$ adb logcat <option> <optional-filter-spec>`

-Normally you will want to pair `adb logcat` with the standard `grep` tool to cut out most of the uninteresting log messages.

-For example `$ adb logcat | grep JS` will primarily display messages from your game.

-### Troubleshooting

-ADB may also be used to help debug problems with the Android USB connection.
 If you run into problems getting your device to work, first unplug the USB cable and replug it in.
 If that does not fix the problem, then try to stop the ADB server on your computer:

 `$ adb kill-server`